 Take a spray bottle (I love these) and fill it halfway with the strained-infused vinegar and half-distilled water.
 If you wish, you can also add some 60-70% proof alcohol (like rubbing alcohol) as well for the disinfectant power.
 Shake and use as you would a general cleaner.
 I love to use the vinegar and water mixture for cleaning windows, the kitchen, floors, and the like.

 If using alcohol, I add 1 part of each: 1 part alcohol, 1 part vinegar, and 1 part water.
 Many like to add 2 parts alcohol, 2 parts water, and 1 part vinegar or less.
 Do as you wish!

 Keep the already infused vinegar in the pantry, sealed, until ready to refill your spray bottles again.

-So, what about the baking soda?
-For any hard to clean surfaces, simply shake some baking soda over it and then spray the vinegar infusion.
+So, what about baking soda?
+For any hard-to-clean surfaces, simply shake some baking soda over it and then spray the vinegar infusion.
 The combined power will cause bubbles and an epic cleaning machine!

-Curious how to make your own white distilled vinegar?
+Curious about how to make your own white distilled vinegar?
 Check this post out here!

 It may drive Martin a bit crazy, but we have NEVER had traditional drinking glasses.
 We drink from old jars!

 There are a few different ways to go about cleansing your face in the zero waste/low waste realm.
-You could go with Martin’s routine of using warm water and a light exfoliating cloth wipe (his skin is fabulous by the way), you could go with a sudsing clean via Castile soap, a muddy clean via bentonite clay, or an oil cleansing clean via my current favorite recipe!
-I’ll be sharing each one of these zero waste swaps with you today.
+You could go with Martin’s routine of using warm water and a light exfoliating cloth wipe (his skin is fabulous by the way), you could go with a bubbly clean via Castile soap, a muddy clean via bentonite clay, or an oil cleansing clean via my current favorite recipe!
+I’ll be sharing each one of these zero-waste swaps with you today.

 Warm Water and an exfoliating cloth wipe: